ubershibs/odin-fb/README.md

 * Add users#index page listing all users and their friendship status with current_user.
 * Add All Friends page with conditional "Pending invitations"
 * Limit newsfeed on posts#index to friends and self.
+* Users can comment on and like own and friends' posts anywhere posts appear.
+* Users can always see the number of comments and likes on a post.

 ### To do
 * Use Omniauth to allow users to sign in with their real FB account